benkamphaus/remote-sensing-notebooks/README.md

 working for a few years as an IDL instructor and elsewhere in the space industry.

-I'm also an ex-archaeologists, and as a result have a pretty eclectic [publication record](https://scholar.google.com/citations?user=HShNeNsAAAAJ&hl=en).
+I'm also an ex-archaeologist, and as a result have a pretty eclectic [publication record](https://scholar.google.com/citations?user=HShNeNsAAAAJ&hl=en).

 You can reach out to me at ben dot kamphaus @ gmail with any questions.
 If you